 The most famous smile of all time is a small masterpiece painting by Leonardo da Vinci (1452-1519), of a young Florentine (Italy) woman, Mona Lisa.
 There has been endless debate as to whether she is actually smiling.
 Let's apply what we know about body language rules and determine how the young woman is feeling about sitting for hours while Leonardo painted her portrait.
-(When you really think about it, how long do you think anyone could hold a real smile?)
+(When you think about it, how long do you think anyone could hold a real smile?)

 Overall, this right side of her face indicates her mouth is smiling but her eye is not part of it.
 This is a gentle "polite smile" we all can turn on and off at will.

 However, we can see that this eye hints of the tension associated with a true smile.
-The lower eye lid has a slight thickening and upward pull indicated by some shadow under the lower lid.
-Also the upper lid outer edge appears pulled slightly up and out where the skin crinkles up in a true smile and laugh.
-The eye's outside corner is hidden in shadow plus there is paint unevenness, so we can not determine if there are the normal "laughter lines" at the outer edge of her eye as in a real smile.
-There could be laugh lines but we can't tell for sure.
+The lower eyelid has a slight thickening and upward pull indicated by some shadow under the lower lid.
+Also, the upper lid outer edge appears pulled slightly up and out where the skin crinkles up in a true smile and laugh.
+The eye's outside corner is hidden in shadow plus there is paint unevenness.
+Therefore, we can not determine if there are the normal "laughter lines" at the outer edge of her eye, as in a real smile.
+There could be laugh lines, but we can't tell for sure.
 All these hint at a "smiling eye".
 Such a situation with a smiling eye but not a smiling mouth would be abnormal.
 This undoubtedly contributes to an uneasy feeling of mystery and bewilderment when one looks at this painting.

 The body language indicators that we instinctually look for to understand how a person feels about us are conflicting in this face.
-Her eye on left side of the painting has slightly increased muscle tension in those eye muscles normally associated with smiling and laughing.
-Also a dilated (opened) pupil indicates interest and excitement, and this pupil appears slightly more open than the other eye.
-However, her mouth on this left side is not showing an up-turn for a smile.
+Her eye on the left side of the painting has slightly increased muscle tension in those eye muscles normally associated with smiling and laughing.
+Also, a dilated (opened) pupil indicates interest and excitement and this pupil appears slightly more open than the other eye.
+However, her mouth on this left side is not showing an upturn for a smile.
 A smiling eye without the mouth involved is a backward way for the face to express pleasure and happiness.

 It is easy to understand how this could happen if Leonardo painted different parts of her face at different times.
 Her mood very likely varied over time.
 Unlike a snapshot camera that captures the whole face image at a specific time, a portrait painting is made over time.
 Sometimes over several days.
-Her left eye may be her Monday eye, her right eye may show her Tuesday mood, her right mouth side possibly Wednesday, and maybe he painted her left mouth last and that gentle smile was for Leonardo on Thursday as he finished his masterpiece!
+Her left eye may be her Monday eye, but her right eye may show her Tuesday mood.
+Her right mouth side possibly is for Wednesday.
+And maybe Leonardo painted her left mouth last, and that gentle smile was for Thursday when he finished his masterpiece!